farmOS/farmOS/docs/guide/app.md

 ## Server requirements

 All versions of Field Kit require that your farmOS server have an SSL certificate, which enables network traffic to be served via `https` rather than `http`.
-You should also keep your server updated with the most recent version of farmOS to ensure compatibility with the latest version of Field Kit.
+Also, make sure that [clean URL's] are enabled.
+Finally, you should keep your server updated with the most recent version of farmOS to ensure compatibility with the the latest version of Field Kit.

 ## Development